travelogue

 no background information.
 Soleilmoon, that fine bastion of experimentalism,

-has drenched me in music that defies conventions, and that has no
+has drenched me in music that defies conventions, and that has no detailing.
+This particular release was co-written with the Legendary Pink Dots,

 un long silence de six ans voici Travelogue II, qui est en fait une